 McCoy offers the Alberta Senior High School Curriculum and the Advanced Placement Program.
 Our programs are designed to follow the Alberta Program of Studies and the Goals of Education.
 To maintain our Catholic identity, our students must take one religion course for every year they attend McCoy.
-McCoy High also offers On-Line courses (E Learning) in partnership with The Centre for Learning@Home and through Alberta Distance learning (ADLC).
+McCoy High also offers online courses through their own Moodle platform as well as in partner-ship with The Centre for Learning@Home, Vista Virtual and The School of Hope.